infoqualitylab/text-mining-scholarly-API/README.md

 ----------------------------------------------------------------------------

-The project runs using Python3 code and requires the following Python libraries:
+The project runs with Python3 and requires the following Python libraries:
 1. habanero
 2. pymongo
 3. bson